Andyhacool/HRM/README.md

 HRM System
 =====================
-An Human resource management system written in .NET Core
+An Human resource management system written in .NET Core (Back End)

 ## Setup:
 - You will need Visual Studio 2017 (15.7) and the .NET Core SDK (2.2).